Hecke triangle Groups and Dessin d'enfant: Bipratite -boid Graph

 \end{enumerate} \end{dfn}

-An isomorphism of bipartite cuboid graphs is of course an isomorphism of the underlying graphs preserving the cyclic orders on the edges of each vertex of valence $q$.
+An isomorphism of bipartite $q$-boid graphs is an isomorphism of the underlying graphs preserving the cyclic orders on the edges of each vertex of valence $q$.

-\begin{thm} The conjugacy classes of subgroups of finite index in $\g$ are in 1-1 correspondence with the isomorphism classes of bipartite $q$-boid graphs. \end{thm} \begin{proof} Recall from (2.1) the hyperbolic triangle $\D$ with vertices at $i = \sqrt{-1}, \rho= \exp^{\frac{\pi i}{q}}$, and $\infty$.
-Let $S$ be an orientable surface.
-A modular tessellation $\T$; on $S$ is a homeomorphism with the space obtained as a union of finitely many copies $\D_i$ of $\D$ where each even edge, odd edge, $f$-edge is isometrically glued to another even edge, odd edge, $f$-edge respectively so that $S$ is locally modelled on $\H$, or $Z_2 / \H$ or $Z_3 / \H$ where $Z_2, Z_3$ act on $\H$ by a rotation around a fixed point through an angle $\pi$ or $\frac{2\pi}{q}$ respectively.
-Then $S$ is a complete $2$-dimensional hyperbolic orbifold in the sense of Thurston, (see chapter 13 in \cite{wt}).
-We may obtain $S$ from a special polygon by the process described in the proof of {\rm Theorem $\ref{ll}$} by \cite{ll} and so it is of the form $\Phi / \H$ where $\Phi$ is a subgroup of finite index in $\g$.
-Since $\g$ is the full group of orientation isometries of $\H$ preserving $\T, (S, \T)$ determines $\Phi$ upto conjugacy in $\g$, and so the tessellation-preserving isometry classes of spaces $(S, \T)$ are in 1-1 correspondence with the conjugacy classes of subgroups of finite index in $\g$.
+\begin{thm} The conjugacy classes of subgroups of finite index in $\g$ are in 1-1 correspondence with the isomorphism classes of bipartite $q$-boid graphs. \end{thm} \begin{proof} Let $\D$ be the hyperbolic triangle described before and $S$ an orientable surface.
+Consider a tessellation $\T$ on $S$, we may obtain $S$ from a special polygon, associated with a finite index subgroup $\Phi$ of $\g$, by the process described in the proof of {\rm Theorem $\ref{ll}$} (see \cite{ll}), noted in previous section, and so it is of the form $\Phi / \H$.
+Since $\g$ is the full group of orientation isometries of $\H$ preserving $\mathcal{T}^{*}, (S, \T)$ determines the subgroup $\Phi$ upto conjugacy in $\g$, and so the tessellation-preserving isometry classes of spaces $(S, \T)$ are in 1-1 correspondence with the conjugacy classes of subgroups of finite index in $\g$.

-So to prove the theorem it suffices to set up a 1-1 correspondence of the tessellation-preserving isometry classes of the spaces $(S, \T)$ with the isomorphism classes of the bipartite cuboid graphs.
-Given $(S, \T)$ let $\E$ denote the union of the $f$-edges in $S$.
-Then $\E$ has a natural structure of a bipartite $q$-boid graph by taking $V_0$ resp. $V_1$, to be the set of even vertices resp. odd vertices, and the cyclic order on the edges incident at a vertex of valence $q$ being the one induced from the orientation of $S$.
+Now we will prove the 1-1 correspondence of the tessellation-preserving isometry classes of the spaces $(S, \T)$ with the isomorphism classes of the bipartite $q$-boid graphs.
+Given $(S, \T)$ we will consider $\E$, which is the union of the $f$-edges in $S$.
+We can give $\E$ a natural structure of a bipartite $q$-boid graph by taking $V_0$ resp. $V_1$, to be the set of even vertices resp. odd vertices, and the cyclic order on the edges incident at a vertex of valence $q$ being the one induced from the orientation of $S$.

+Conversely when $G$ be a bipartite $q$-boid graph, consider $\D_e, \d_{e}$, which are two sets of copies of $\D$ each indexed by the edges $e$ of $G$.
+Attach $\D_e$ to $\d_e$ isometrically along $e$ so that a vertex in $V_0$ in one copy of $e$ is attached to a vertex in $V_0$ in the other copy of $e$.
+This gives us $\dd_e$ which is isometric to a hyperbolic triangle with angles $0, 0, \frac{2\pi}{q}$.
+There is a canonical isometry which takes $\dd_e$ to the hyperbolic triangle with vertices $0, \infty,$ and $\frac{2\pi}{q}$.
+Using this isometry we can give $\dd_e$ a canonical orientation and a ``counterclockwise" orientation on its boundary edges.

+If two distinct edges $e$ and $f$ share an even vertex then attach $\dd_e$ to $\dd_f$ isometrically along the complete geodesics made up of even edges in the orientation reversing way.